Website terms

 Website Information and Product Guidance

-Product pages, FAQs, gallery content, and maintenance guidance help customers plan, but they should not override staff-confirmed project details.
+Product pages, FAQs, gallery content, and maintenance guidance help customers plan, but they do not replace staff-confirmed project details.

-- Avoid treating general product descriptions as engineering, legal, warranty, or performance guarantees.
+- General descriptions should not be treated as engineering, legal, warranty, or performance guarantees.

-- State that colors, glass appearance, hardware, finishes, and proportions can vary by screen, supplier, lighting, and final specification.
+- Colors, glass appearance, hardware, finishes, and proportions can vary by screen, supplier, lighting, and final specification.

-- Keep final specifications tied to the official quote, drawing, invoice, or written approval.
+- Final specifications should match the official quote, drawing, invoice, or written approval.

 The builder and copied product links are powerful planning tools, but they need clear approval boundaries.

-- Builder configurations and copied links should be treated as saved preferences, not binding orders.
+- Builder configurations and copied links are saved preferences, not binding orders.

 - Dimensions, product choices, glass, color, grids, and options must be reviewed before official pricing or production.

-Gallery references and design inspiration help customers communicate style direction while keeping final specifications with staff review.
+Gallery examples help customers communicate style direction while keeping final specifications with team review.

-- A customer can request something similar to a gallery item, but final product choices, measurements, and pricing still require staff review.
+- A customer can request something similar to a gallery item, but final product choices, measurements, and pricing still require team review.

 Measurements, Site Visits, and Installation Conditions